navcoin/navcoin/doc/bech32-mod-gen-poly.md

 Comparing the results manually, we found that `U1PIRGA7` is slightly performing better and selected it as the best-performing generator polynomial.

 ## 4. Building mod constants
-With the following `enc-gen-to-sage-code.py` script, we generated the code to define `U1PIRGA7` as `G` in Sagemath script:
+With the following `enc-gen-to-sage-code.py` script, we generated the code to define `U1PIRGA7` as `G` in a Sagemath script:

 ```Python
 #!/usr/bin/python3